yevheniidehtiar/vue-i18n-generate/README.md

 ## Cookbook
-Add `makemessages.py` to the root of your project source code.
+Add `makemessages.py` and `config.py` to the root of your project source code.

 Created and used the utility is on Nuxt, but you can reconfigure it for your project.
 Edit the `config.py`